KamiCreed/pyaivchat/README.md

 This is not for this program persay but if you also bought the A.I.
 VOICE Kotonoha English voices, you may have to install a trial version of one of the other voices [on their site](https://aivoice.jp/member/downloads/trial) in order for
 AssistantSeika to recognize them.
 This may be due to missing JP packages that the English install doesn't include, which the AssistantSeika developer may not have accounted for.
+Installing one or the other first shouldn't really matter, but I did install the JP trial after I installed the English version.